 “So we can do a creeping speed for maybe ten hours.”
 Hemi did not express his opinion aloud that having ten hours of charge, a somewhat luxurious electrical hoard considering their current situation, meant they could have, and maybe should have, submerged earlier—and thus avoided the encounter with the Grackle.

-“OK. three knots, ten hours.
+“OK.
+Three knots, ten hours.
 Let’s see.”
 Percy measured a compass against a graduated straight edge and then deftly spun the compass against the chart, drawing an arced dashed line with the grease pencil.
 “That gets us somewhere along this line.”

 Hemi nodded.